leonardomendix/docs/content/en/docs/studio-how-to/pages/pages-how-to-set-visibility.md

 ## 4 Showing an Element to Certain User Roles Only

  You have a list of products with the **Edit** button.
 You have three user roles in your app: **Administrators**, **Sales_Managers**, and **Customers**, and you would like to show this button only to Administrators and Sales managers only, hiding it from customers.
-For more information, on how to create user roles, see .
+For more information, on how to create user roles, see [How to Secure Your App and Configure Access to Its Functionality](/studio-how-to/security-how-to-configure-roles/).

 To show an element only to a certain user role, do the following: